-The LLP allows you to withdraw up to $10,000 from your RRSPs tax-free.
+The LLP allows you to withdraw up to $10,000 from your RRSPs in a calendar year, tax-free.
 The funds withdrawn can be used to finance full-time training or education for you, a spouse, or common-law partner.
 You do not have to include the withdrawn amounts in your income, and you cannot withdraw more than $20,000 under the LLP.

 Ready to participate in the Lifelong Learning Program?
 Here’s what you need to do:

-- Fill out form rc96-21 “Lifelong Learning Plan (LLP) Request to Withdraw Funds from an RRSP”;
+- Fill out form RC96 “Lifelong Learning Plan (LLP) Request to Withdraw Funds from an RRSP”;

 - Submit the form to your financial institution